nablang/nablang/doc/spellbreak-impl/parser-organization.md

 For every context, there is a specific parser env created, but they share the same parser meta.

-Node meta data structure:
+Node meta struct structure:

     evaluators # organized by round: [round_1_evaluators, round_2_evalators, ...]
                # if some node is not evaluated in a round, put NULL in the table
                # optimize: if some node's closure is not evaluated in a round, put id function address in the table
     attr and eval info for each kind of node

-Parser meta data structure:
+Parser meta struct structure:

     context_type
     code
     memoize_lookup
     node_lookup

-Parser data structure:
+Parser struct structure:

     parser_meta
     node_arena # for tokens and nodes